nhsconnect/Digital-Child-Health/Generation/Profile.ChildHealthEvent/Extension-CareConnect-ConditionEpisode-1.md

-This Extension resource is constrained to support the episodicity status of a condition.
+The episodicity status of a condition.